OpenFogStack/vclock/README.md

 - include a working `go.mod` file with a specific tag
 - fix a bug where `ReturnVCString` is non-deterministic (see [this PR](https://github.com/DistributedClocks/GoVector/pull/67))
 - fix a subtle bug in the vector clock comparison function (see [this issue](https://github.com/DistributedClocks/GoVector/issues/68))
-- introduce a `Order()` function that returns the relationship of two vector clocks, based on the [Voldemort implementation of vector clocks](https://github.com/voldemort/voldemort/blob/master/src/java/voldemort/versioning/VectorClockUtils.java)
+- introduce an `Order()` function that returns the relationship of two vector clocks, based on the [Voldemort implementation of vector clocks](https://github.com/voldemort/voldemort/blob/master/src/java/voldemort/versioning/VectorClockUtils.java)
 - improve documentation